gfrejek/Quiz-Game/README.md

 # Quiz-Game
-GUI based quiz game with questions based on data from various APIs written in Scala
+GUI quiz game with questions based on data from various APIs written in Scala